Basic Information

 Learn where you can drive, where you can ride a bus, and where to hike with road maps and trail maps.

-• numerous pink flowers at the foot of a shrubby hillside overlooking a gravelly river bar
+• Bright pink fireweed blooms at the base of a shrubby hillside next to a gravel road.

 Current Conditions

-Check on current road status, changes to park operations due to the Pretty Rocks landslide, COVID-19 notices, and more.
+Check here for the latest updates on closures, current road status, and changes to park operations due to the Pretty Rocks landslide.

 • two rangers behind a desk speaking to many other people